TempeHS/2025CT_Jeffrey.N_name/README.md

 Ghost Demo
 <!-- Demo of character Ghost -->

 <p align="justify"> "Ghost" is the first character choice in this game as changes up the game quite a lot.
-Most notably, it's ability too phase through anything across the whole map.
+Most notably, it's ability to phase through anything across the whole map.
 The game requires you too collect items such as keycards in order to access more doors / vaults / areas of the map, but when you pick "Ghost", you can freely move around the map.
 But this character does have it's drawbacks such as being able to be 'one shot' by any robot in the game and a reduced timer only being 3 minutes.
 From the video above, I haven't implemented the unique abilities from each character yet.

 #### Character 2 : Normal :balloon: